Soletron: General information

 The Soletron platform is designed to facilitate the interaction between consumers and independent brands.
 Soletron has a structure similar to Etsy as it does not hold any inventory.
 Sellers sign up through the website to post their inventory online.
-Soletron brings a social element to retail as users can create profiles to follow brands or other members.
+Soletron introduces a social element to retail, allowing users to create profiles and follow brands or other members.
 They can also favorite products and share them with the online community.
-Soletron features a lifestyle blog meant to keep their visitors up to date on sneakerhead trends.
+Soletron features a lifestyle blog meant to keep its visitors up to date on sneakerhead trends.

-Soletron is known for launching the first ever sneakerhead comic book as part of their marketing efforts and have been deemed a source of authority for the community.
-They cater mainly to sneakerheads and streetwear consumers, that are between the ages of 15-25.
+Soletron is known for launching the first-ever sneakerhead comic book as part of its marketing efforts and has been deemed a source of authority for the community.
+They cater mainly to sneakerheads and streetwear consumers, that are between the ages of 15–25.

 In November 2012, the company transitioned into a full content platform for the youth community.

-Soletron was acquired in July 2014, by its industry leader and the world's largest global streetwear retailer Karmaloop, for an undisclosed amount.
+Soletron was acquired in July 2014 by its industry leader and the world's largest global streetwear retailer Karmaloop, for an undisclosed amount.